influxdata/docs-v2/content/influxdb/v2.1/reference/release-notes/influxdb.md

 - Add support for standard Bearer token syntax.
 Now you can specify token credentials as: `Authorization: Bearer xxxxxxxx`.
 - If restoring a backup overwrites the Operator token, the new token value is returned.

-#### Flux location support

-- Flux now supports locations that dynamically modify time offsets based on your specified timezone.
-You can also specify fixed time offsets relative to UTC.

 ### Bug fixes